MikeZhang-GHF/js-api-test-framework-template/README.md

-## This is a demo for JavaScript API test automation framework
+## This is a JavaScript API Test Framework Template
 1. Test Framework
   - Supertest: API request
   - Mocha: test suite execution and mangament